 Carbonation drops are made of sugar, so technically, they are really the same thing.

 The biggest difference between carbonation drops and sugar is the convenience fact of the drops and the fact that they will slightly increase the alcohol content of your bottled homebrew.
-Using dissolved sugar to bottle your beer can also lead to inconsistencies in the amount of sugar included in each bottle which could cause both under-carbonated beers and bottle bombs.
+Using dissolved sugar to bottle your beer can also lead to inconsistencies in the amount of sugar included in each bottle which could cause both under-carbonated beers and even bursting bottles.

 Carbonation drops vs conditioning tablets